Alex Hassilev: The Limeliters

 By 2000 the Limeliters had undergone considerable changes.
 In about 1990, Grammer left to devote more time to a career as a singer of children's songs, and was replaced by Rick Dougherty who was a multi-instrumentalist and experienced performer.
 In 1996, Gottlieb died of cancer and Bill Zorn who had played for the Kingston Trio and the New Christy Minstrels, joined the group.
 Dougherty and Zorn left in 2003.
 After Zorn and Dougherty left the group, Hassilev brought on Mack Bailey and Andy Corwin to take their spot in the Limeliters.

+Later life and death

-He retired from the group in 2006, but occasionally makes a special appearance with the Limeliters.
+Hassilev retired from the Limeliters in 2006, but occasionally made a special appearance with the group.
+He died of cancer at Providence Saint Joseph Medical Center in Burbank, California, on April 21, 2024, at the age of 91.